Hoggis/pythonML/README.md

 - Linear regression (Goal set: 21.9.2020, Goal achieved: 25.9.2020)
 - Cross validation (Completed: 10.10.2020)
 - Logistic regression (Completed: 10.10.2020)
+- K Nearest Neighbour (Completed: 10.10.2020) Readme not updated

 ## On going:
 ### Machine Learning
 No deadlines anymore since working on commision projects as well.
 Will do when I have the time.
-- K Nearest Neighbour
+- Decision Trees and Random Forest

 ## Up comming
-- Decision Trees and Random Forest
 - SVM
 - K-means
 - Principal Component Analysis